KarrLab/obj_tables/docs/migration.rst

 This makes it easy to add a schema changes file that references a commit after making other commits downstream from the referenced commit.

-:obj:`make-changes-template` populates the value of the :obj:`commit_hash` field in the template created.
+:obj:`make-changes-template` initializes :obj:`commit_hash` in the template as the sentinel commit's hash.
 The hash's prefix also appears in the file's name.
 The format of the fields :obj:`renamed_models`, :obj:`renamed_attributes`, and :obj:`transformations_file` is written, but their data must be entered by hand.